Mythbusters123/blog.themyth.dev/content/future_workstation.md

 applications is sub-par at best, It would be just fine to get me through.
 Considering this would be a personal setup, to begin with, the computer(s) I would get from work would be more than adequate for the stuff at work I need to do.
-My stuff I would like to keep as Linux-compatible as possible because I personally like Linux and don't want a crappy driver experience.
+I would like to keep my stuff as Linux-compatible as possible because I personally like Linux and don't want a crappy driver experience.

 ### NVIDIA {.heading}